sujankumar482000/mallow-react-recruitment-task/README.md

 ## Good to have:
 1. Typescript
 2. Clean code (linters, prettier)
-3. UI kit for styles (or styled-components)
+3. UI kit for styles (Ant Design or styled-components)
 4. Tests

 ## What will we be paying attention to: